WHAT IS THE MINIMUM WAGE IN FLORIDA?

 Improper Background Checks

 • Get permission from the employee or job candidate.
 They cannot run it without your knowledge.
-You must give written authorization and the authorization must be on a separate form from the job application.
-The law is very specific and the authorization must be quite clear in what it’s asking of you/what you are authorizing.
+You must give written authorization, and the authorization must be on a separate form from the job application.

-Employers who violate these rules face monetary penalty as well as actual and punitive damages.
-Most employees/candidates are so embarrassed when a background check reveals a problem that they seldom think about their employment rights.
+Employers who violate these rules face monetary penalties as well as actual and punitive damages.

-If you have been passed over for a promotion or job, or have been terminated because of something found on a background check that was not shared with you, you may be eligible for compensation.
-Contact us today.
-The initial consultation is free.
+If you have been passed over for a promotion or job or have been terminated because of something found on a background check that was not shared with you, you may be eligible for compensation.
+Contact Wenzel Fenton Cabassa P.A.
+The initial case evaluation is free.

 Independent Contractors